 The Trail

-This hike starts just beside the Grand Hyatt in Poipu.
-And, the best place to park is in the beach access lot next to it and make your way towards the ocean.
-It’s a small lot, so if you are not there early you may have a hard time finding a spot.
-There are several sandy paths that join up at the ridge above the beach which all eventually get you on the trail.
+This hike starts at the bottom of the cliff just beside the Grand Hyatt in Poipu.
+If you aren’t staying at the property, the best place to park is in the beach access lot next to the resort.
+It’s a small lot, so keep in mind that the spots are limited.
+From the parking lot, there are several sandy paths that join up at the ridge above the beach which all eventually get you on the trail.

 Expect to see sand-dune cliffs, limestone formation, rocky inlets, giant waves crashing and majestic green mountains in the distance.
 Also, part of the trail is along the outer edge of the Poipu Bay golf course.
-Also, the trail is part of the Kauai History Heritage site – this is sacred to Hawaiians and therefore needs to be preserved.
-Be respectful.
+The trail is part of the Kauai History Heritage site – this is sacred to Hawaiians and therefore needs to be preserved.
+Be respectful!

-After you have completed the hike, you might want to stop at Shipwreck Beach for a refreshing dip in the ocean.
+After the hike, you might want to stop at Shipwreck Beach for a refreshing dip in the ocean.
 If you find a bit of courage, you could even try cliff jumping!
-If not, you can just watch the brave souls that do.
+Not quite up for it, no problem.
+You can enjoy watching the brave souls that decide to do so.

 What to wear and bring?

-Before you head out, make sure that you wear something comfortable.
-You don’t need hiking shoes.
-But, we recommend a good pair of running or walking shoes; just make sure your toes are covered.
+Before you head out, make sure to wear something comfortable.
+You don’t need hiking shoes but, to avoid possible injuries just make sure your toes are covered.

 Wary Travelers Tip